Ellee007/printf/README.md

-This is a collaborative project betwwen Aliyu Alhassan and Victor Chibuike, ALX cohort 16 students.
+This is a collaborative project between Aliyu Alhassan and Victor Chibuike, ALX cohort 16 students.
 The project is about a detailed procedure on creating a printf function.

 # 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life
 mandatory